Hotmoka/hotmoka/tutorial/Takamaka.md

 as fields of storage classes.
 For that, Takamaka provides class `io.takamaka.code.util.StorageArray<T>`.
-Its instances are storage objects and can consequently be held in fields of storage classes and can be stored in blockchain, *as long as only storage objects are added to the array*.
+Its instances are storage objects and can consequently be held in fields of storage classes and can be stored in the store of a Hotmoka node, *as long as only storage objects are added to the array*.
 Their size is fixed and decided at time of construction.
-Although we consider `StorageArray<T>` as storage replacement for Java arrays, it must be stated that the complexity of accessing their elements is logarithmic in the size of the array, which is a significant deviation from the standard definition of arrays.
-Nevertheless, logarithmic complexity is much better than the linear complexity for accessing elements of a `StorageList<T>` that, however, has the advantage of dynamic size.
+Although we consider `StorageArray<T>` as the storage replacement for Java arrays, it must be stated that the complexity of accessing their elements is logarithmic in the size of the array, which is a significant deviation from the standard definition of arrays.
+Nevertheless, logarithmic complexity is much better than the linear complexity for accessing elements of a `StorageList<T>` that, instead, has the advantage of dynamic size.

 We refer to the JavaDoc of `StorageArray<T>` for a full list of its methods.